 After your payment is approved, click Continue on the payment confirmation page for immediate access to your Token.
 Your Token will remain on the ERAS Token Request page in OASIS and may be accessed at any time during the ERAS season.

-I am a fellowship applicant.
-How do I request a Token?
+I am not a residency applicant.
+How do I request a Fellowship Token?

 Fellowship Tokens must be requested through the ERAS Fellowships Documents Office (EFDO) .
 Tokens requested through ECFMG’s OASIS are for residency applications only.
 If you are currently enrolled in a residency program and require a Token for a fellowship application, you must request your Token through EFDO.